SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: How does the far-ultraviolet interstellar radiation field affect the chemistry?

 \textit{Photodissociation of CO} with the CO-photodissociation rate in optically thin gas, $R_\mathrm{pd,\,CO\,thin}$ \citep{Heays2017}, the dust shielding of CO factor, $f_\mathrm{dust,\,CO} = \exp (-2.5\,A_\mathrm{V})$ \citep{Dishoeck1988}, with visual extinction, $A_\mathrm{V, 3D}$, and the CO self-shielding factor, $f_\mathrm{shield,\,CO}$ provided by \citet{Lee1996}.

-In the chemical network based on \citet{Nelson1997}, it is assumed that any carbon not bound in CO exists as C$^+$, due to carbon's low ionisation potential of $\sim11.3\,\mathrm{eV}$.
+\textit{Other metals and ions} In the chemical network based on \citet{Nelson1997}, it is assumed that any carbon not bound in CO exists as C$^+$, due to carbon's low ionisation potential of $\sim11.3\,\mathrm{eV}$.
 This assumption is reasonable for static $G_0$ implementations.
-However, in \textsc{AdaptiveG0} models where much of the ISM experiences a weaker ISRF, C$^+$ might potentially recombine into atomic C. We do not expect this potential inaccuracy to significantly affect our results regarding molecular hydrogen gas or star formation properties.
-As discussed in \citet{Rathjen2021}, the CO abundance in our simulation framework is likely underresolved at our maximum spatial resolution of $dx\approx3.9\,\mathrm{pc}$.
+However, in \textsc{AdaptiveG0} models where much of the ISM experiences a weaker ISRF, C$^+$ might potentially recombine into atomic C. We do not track higher ionisation states of carbon, such as C$^{++}$.
+Similarly, we do not account for the ionisation states of oxygen and assume all oxygen not bound in CO to exist in its ground state, O. Lastly, we do not track the evolution of silicon but adopt a silicon abundance of $\chi_\mathrm{Si} = 1.5 \times 10^{-5}$.
+For the calculation of the free electron abundance, we assume silicon to be always singly ionised, resulting in $\chi_\mathrm{e} = \chi_\mathrm{H^+} + \chi_\mathrm{C^+} + \chi_\mathrm{Si^+}$.
+A more detailed treatment of higher ionisation states of metals, such as carbon and oxygen, may influence the overall cooling rates of the ISM \citep[see e.g.][]{Wolfire2003}.
+However, we do not expect this potential inaccuracy to significantly affect our results regarding molecular hydrogen gas or star formation properties.
+As discussed in \citet{Rathjen2021} and informed by \citet{Seifried2017, Seifried2020} and \citet{Joshi2019}, the CO abundance in our simulation framework is likely underresolved at our maximum spatial resolution of $dx\approx3.9\,\mathrm{pc}$.
 Consequently, we refrain from making claims about CO abundance or its influence on our models' chemical dynamics.

 \textit{Dust temperature, $T_\mathrm{dust}$} We model the equilibrium dust temperature $T_\mathrm{dust}$ by balancing the ISRF heating and collisions with the gas with the thermal emission of the dust \citep{Glover2010, Glover2012}, with the dust heating rate through absorption of FUV photons, $\Gamma_\mathrm{ISRF}$, the optically thin dust heating rate, $\Gamma_\mathrm{thin}$ \citep{Goldsmith2001}, the dust radiative cooling rate, $\Lambda_\mathrm{dust}$, the energy transfer rate through collisions from gas to dust, $\Gamma_\mathrm{gd}$, and the dust heating rate through H$_2$ formation on dust grains, $\Gamma_\mathrm{H_2}$.